jdcloudcom/en/API/Cloud-Disk-Service/Snapshot-APIs/modifySnpAttribute.md

 ## Description
-Modify the name or description of the snapshot
+Modify the Name or Description of the Snapshot

 ## Request method
 PATCH